Where to Install the SentryOne Components

 |Number of Targets||Minimum Specs||Recommended Specs|

-Important: The estimates provided are very soft estimates and are based on the default configuration of SentryOne.
-The hardware and resources needed by the SentryOne database to handle a monitored environment is heavily dependent on several other factors such as:
+The estimates provided are based on the default configuration of SentryOne.
+The hardware and resources needed by the SentryOne database to handle a monitored environment is heavily dependent on factors such as: